Wines Shipped Direct to Louisiana Consumers

 "Wine producer" means any person who, directly or indirectly, personally or through any agency, cultivates and grows grapes, fruits, berries, honey, or vegetables from which wine of an alcoholic content in excess of six percent by volume is produced and bottled from a fermentation of such grapes, fruits, berries, honey, or vegetables in Louisiana or outside the state for shipments to licensed wholesale dealers within the state subject to the provisions of La.
 R.S.
 26:364.

-In order to ship directly to Louisiana consumers of sparkling wines or still wines, ALL of the following conditions must be met:
+In order to direct ship sparkling wines or still wines to Louisiana consumers, ALL of the following conditions must be met:

 - The seller or shipper who is a wine producer or manufacturer must not be a party to any direct or indirect agreement with a Louisiana wholesale dealer that grants the wholesale dealer the right to purchase and sell the same brand of sparkling wine or still wine produced by the wine producer or manufacturer that is to be shipped direct to the consumer.
 This prohibition does not include any sale of sparkling wine or still wine if the sale is perfected when the Louisiana consumer is physically present on the premises of the wine producer or manufacturer and completed by shipment to the consumer in Louisiana, or when the wine bears a properly registered label that is not assigned by the wine producer or manufacturer to a wholesaler licensed in Louisiana for sale by such wholesaler.

 - The wine producer, manufacturer, or retailer making direct shipments to Louisiana consumers must hold a valid license issued by its state of domicile.
-A copy of that license must be provided to the Louisiana Department of Revenue.
+A copy of that license must be provided with Form R-8695, Application for Authority to Make Direct Shipments of Wines to Louisiana Consumers.

 - The sparkling wine or still wine must be for the consumer’s personal consumption.